-Women's FA Cup: Man Utd v Man City
+Man City beat Man Utd in Women's FA Cup

 Post update

-Alex Greenwood (Manchester City Women) wins a free kick in the defensive half.
+Ona Batlle (Manchester United Women) wins a free kick in the defensive half.

+Attempt saved.
+Khadija Shaw (Manchester City Women) right footed shot from the right side of the box is saved in the centre of the goal.
+Assisted by Hayley Raso.

+Offside, Manchester City Women.
+Khadija Shaw tries a through ball, but Julie Blakstad is caught offside.

 Post update